 The Phantom of the Opera

 Beneath the sewers of the Paris Opera House dwells a masked figure.
 He is the Phantom, a hideously disfigured composer whose dream is to turn chorus singer Christine into a diva.
-Lon Chaney, the “Man of a Thousand Faces”, dominates this classic adaptation of the 1910 novel.
-His ghastly make-up and outrageous performance made The Phantom of the Opera one of the great classics of American silent film.
+Lon Chaney, the “Man of a Thousand Faces”, dominates this classic adaptation of the 1910 novel, now in 2025 celebrating the centenary of its first release.
+Chaney’s ghastly make-up and outrageous performance made The Phantom of the Opera one of the great classics of American silent film.

 This is the original film version of Phantom which inspired numerous remakes.
 It was a critical and commercial success upon release, as these press quotes from the time contest: an “ultra fantastic melodrama” (New York Times); “produced on a stupendous scale” (Moving Picture World); “probably the greatest inducement to nightmare that has yet been screened” (Variety)

-Minima have specialised in live accompaniment to screenings of silent films since 2006.
-Their electrifying original score for The Phantom of the Opera captures the horror of the story, but also finds pathos, romance and humour.
-Drums, bass, guitar and cello strike up a thrilling relationship with the film, following the Phantom down into his subterranean nightmare world.
+Minima’s electrifying original score for The Phantom of the Opera captures the horror of the story, following the Phantom down into his subterranean nightmare world, but also finds pathos, romance and humour.

 “Minima are one of the leading bands accompanying silent film in Europe.”
 (Barbican Centre, London)